 MY BROWSER OFFERS TO SAVE MY PASSWORDS WHEN I’M SURFING THE WEB.
 IS THAT GOOD ENOUGH?

 It might be, especially if you use your browser to prevent you from reusing the same password everywhere.
-But stand-alone password manager apps, such as LastPass, KeePass or Dashlane, offer unique benefits.
+But stand-alone password manager apps can offer unique benefits.

 Browser-makers have higher priorities than password management.
 So, they offer to save your passwords to make the surfing experience more convenient, but not necessarily to protect your data.
 Password managers are more secure and accessible from a variety of browsers and devices.